 Why doesn't the course use NLTK or spaCy?

 scikit-learn is by far the best Python library for solving most Machine Learning problems, including those problems in which the input data is text.
 In contrast,

 spaCy are Natural Language Processing (NLP) libraries which specialize in language-oriented tasks such as part-of-speech tagging, dependency parsing, named entity recognition, and so on.
 Although basic NLP techniques are covered in this course, Machine Learning is still the primary focus, and thus

 Is the course material up-to-date?

-Chandler McCann (Manager of Data Analytics): "Kevin is an extremely knowledgeable teacher who cares about his students and puts a ton of preparation into his courses and materials.
+Chandler McCann (Data Science Practice Lead): "Kevin is an extremely knowledgeable teacher who cares about his students and puts a ton of preparation into his courses and materials.
 Kevin's approach to teaching data science is logical, well-structured and accessible.
 I highly recommend this course."

 How is this course different from other online courses?

 - The course is application-focused, providing you with skills that you can immediately apply to your own data science problems.